carloscastellanos/teaching/STAR701/gesture-recognition/gestures.md

 **Tools:** p5.js Web Editor, Webcam, [Teachable Machine](https://teachablemachine.withgoogle.com/)

 In the popular imagination, today's AI is thought of as something that replaces human creativity.
-We will take a differnt aproach.
+We will take a differnet approach.
 We'll treat AI as something to be exploited by artists.
-Basically or us,AI will be a veryvery trainable puppet that translates our physical movement into digital action.
+Basically or us, AI will be a trainable puppet that translates our physical movement into digital action.
 A gesture is one of our most fundamental forms of communication.
 We'll teach the computer to understand a small vocabulary of our own making.

 **Learning Objectives:**
 - Understand the basic concept of classification in machine learning.